Mark Milley: Summary of assignments

+Post-military (2023–present)

 Milley joined the faculties of Georgetown University and Princeton University in February 2024.
 At Georgetown, he will mentor students as a distinguished fellow in residence with the Security Studies Program in the School of Foreign Service.
 The Princeton School of Public and International Affairs (SPIA) appointed him the Charles and Marie Robertson visiting professor and lecturer from February 2024 until June 2025.
 He also became a senior adviser to JPMorgan Chase bank and joined the Harry Walker Agency, a speakers' agency.

 Personal life

 Milley and Hollyanne Haas (born 19 January 1965) were married in May 1985.
 They have two children.
 Hollyanne is a nurse who worked in critical care for 18 years and then in cardiac nursing for 15, currently in Northern Virginia.
 At the 2020 Veterans Day ceremony at Arlington National Cemetery, she administered CPR to a veteran who had collapsed, saving his life.

 Presidential pardon

-President Biden granted a Full and Unconditional Pardon to Milley on January 20, 2025.
+President Biden granted a Full and Unconditional Pardon to Milley on January 19, 2025.

-On January 20, 2025, President Joe Biden preemptively granted clemency to Milley, giving him protection from future potential prosecution by the incoming Trump administration.
+On January 19, 2025, President Joe Biden preemptively granted clemency to Milley, giving him protection from future potential prosecution by the incoming Trump administration.
 At midnight (20–21 January), Trump announced on Truth Social that he was firing Milley from the National Infrastructure Advisory Council, along with three Biden appointees.